Fish That Survive Longer Without Water

 Fish that germinate to live on the water with depressed oxygen capacity, for instance, will ultimately stay out of water for a long time than those coral reef dwellers, which are reliant on hyper-oxygenated water.

-Some are guessing that fishes probably lived only a few minutes away from water.
+Some are guessing that fishes lived only a few minutes away from water.
 I would also say maybe below or around 20 to 30 seconds.
 For some fish, it can differ.

-Facts about fish: Factors that make fish leave a water
+Factors that make fish leave water

 As we all know, fish are meant to live in water.
 They were made to add beauty to the amazing world of water.
-However, just like us, there are also reasons that will make us decide to leave our place.
-Here are some of the reasons why some fish needs to leave the water.
+However, just like us, some reasons will make us decide to leave our place.

 Escaping Predators

 There are thousands of living creatures under the sea.
-Some are big, some are also tiny.
+Some are big; some are also tiny.
 Big creatures fed on the small ones like the whales – these are facts about fish.
-Shark was also fearless that eat almost anything they can find.
-This is one of the reasons why other fishes leave the water in order to survive.

 Fishes that observed having a low-oxygen in their habitat, also tend to leave and find greener pastures.
 They search for places wherein they can be comfortable with the air they breathe and even the food that they can eat.
 Having enough air makes them breathe well and stable.